InfuseAI/piperider/static_report/README.md

 ### Run the FE Static Reports

 > **Note**
-> By this point, you MUST have first generated both comparison and single reports from `piperider` CLI (see prev section).
+> By this point, you **MUST** have first generated both comparison and single reports from `piperider` CLI (see prev section).

-All `start:*` scripts will run correspondingly to `prestart:*` scripts to setup your development environment.
+All `start:*` scripts will run with `setup` script to setup your development environment.

-The prestart scripts will do the following, sourcing from the project's root `.piperider/` (created by `piperider init`):
+The `setup` scripts will do the following, sourcing from the project's root `.piperider/` (created by `piperider init`):

-1. Get the latest schema of report/comparison from raw data
+1. Get both latest schema of single & comparison from raw CLI-generated report data
+   - requires `piperider run` for single
+   - requires `piperider compare-report` for comparison
-1. Get the latest report/comparison TS typings from that generated schema
+1. Get the latest single/comparison TS typings from that generated schema (`piperider run`)
+   - generated typings are exposed at `src/sdlc/global.d.ts`
-1. Embed the latest available report/comparison raw data into index.html
+1. Embed the latest available single/comparison raw data into index.html

 ### If Things Break